R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

 The `useOwnCodeHash` and `useOwnCodeSignerAndProductID` properties of the `policyConstraint` section allow you to add the code hash or code signer and product ID of the current enclave in the `constraint` property.
 These parameters cannot be added to the `constraint` field directly as their values are not known at build time.

-- The `useOwnCodeHash` property, when set to `true`, will restrict access to the key so that it is only released to enclaves with a code hash that matches the code hash of the current enclave.
+- The `useOwnCodeHash` property, when set to `true`, will append the current enclaves code hash to the constraint.
-- The `useOwnCodeSignerAndProductID` property, when set to `true`, will restrict access to the key so that it is only released to enclaves with the same code signer and product ID as the current enclave.
+- The `useOwnCodeSignerAndProductID` property, when set to `true`, will append the current enclaves code signer and product ID to the constraint.

 ### Example `PolicyConstraint` configurations
 #### Exact version of an enclave running on a secure platform